galihap76/runsploit/README.md

 ![Screenshot_2022-05-11-23-27-15-43](https://user-images.githubusercontent.com/83481679/167903711-de09f8a8-d322-4a71-ad84-7468b0868eb2.png)

 # Note
 I'm sorry i can't record in video on process do reverse shell maybe next time because i not have time for do this.
 This tool not for script kiddie i hope you already know about reverse shell, what is ngrok, programming language and last socket on python.
+Remember again i keep develop this tool and always update README.md if i not busy.